aaronsaray/aaronsaray.com/_posts/2020-12-15-code-coverage-image-github-actions.md

 Next, an image is created and colors are allocated.
 A border is drawn with a rectangle and the first part of the label for coverage is written.

 Then, we figure out how wide the next text will be (its either 1, 2 or 3 digits plus a percentage sign).
-With that we can subtract that width from the right (plus margin) and basically give us a right-aligned percentage value.  where 100% will fill the entire area, something like 6% will be right aligned.
+With that we can subtract that width from the right (plus margin) and basically give us a right-aligned percentage value.
+Where 100% will fill the entire area, something like 6% will be right aligned.

 Finally the image is written to the filesystem (remember, this is committed during the Github action).
 Then its destroyed from memory.